-- Cool the pralines completely before using -- about 20-30 minutes.
+- Cool the pralines completely before using — about 20-30 minutes.

 - Preheat the oven to 400 degrees.

-- Line two baking sheets with parchment paper and set aside.
+- Line a baking sheet with parchment paper or a silpat and set aside.

-- Bake 30-35 minutes or until golden brown and firm to the touch.
+- Bake 15-20 minutes or until golden brown and firm to the touch.
 Remove from the oven and serve immediately.

-- Scones can be frozen in plastic wrap and freezer paper and will keep for up to a month.
+Scones can be frozen in plastic wrap and freezer paper and will keep for up to a month.
 To reheat, defrost the scones to room temperature and set the oven to 300 degrees.
 Warm for about 10 minutes and serve.